Ironclad (film): Fictional elements

 The film is only loosely based on reality. d'Aubigny commanded the garrison but contemporary chroniclers do not agree on how many men it consisted of.
 Estimates range from 95 to 140 knights supported by crossbowmen, sergeants, and others.
 John did take the castle, most of the higher nobles being imprisoned or banished; and the French did not arrive in England until some six months after the siege had ended.
 Characters departing significantly from the historical record include d'Aubigny, who was not an ennobled wool merchant (nor was he tortured and killed in the siege).

 The closing narration explains that this was one of the first victories that the French had that would eventually lead to total victory.
 However, not mentioned in the narration was that after John's death in 1216, many of the English rebels preferred a weak English king in the person of nine-year-old Henry III over an experienced French monarch and thus rallied around Henry.
 The rebellion was defeated by royalist supporters in 1217.

-While the castle itself is depicted realistically, the nearby Norman cathedral and the city of Rochester itself are completely missing from the location shots.
+While the castle itself is depicted realistically, the nearby Norman Cathedral and the city of Rochester are completely missing from the location shots.
 In reality, the cathedral is only a few hundred yards from the castle walls and Rochester has been a substantial settlement since Roman times.

 The film's Danes are depicted as Hungarian-speaking Viking-like pagans when Denmark had been Christianized by that time.
 Also, King John's mercenaries were mostly Flemish, Provençals and Aquitainians, not Danes.

 Thomas Marshal, the main character played by James Purefoy, is based loosely upon medieval knight and statesman William Marshal.

-The movie has the Knights Templar as amongst the ringleaders in the battle against John Lackland.
+The movie has the Knights Templar as among the ringleaders in the battle against John Lackland.
 In reality, the Templars and King John had a cordial relation and they were one of the few powerful groups in England which John did not offend or alienate during his reign, and the order was amongst his financial backers providing him with the necessary funds to wage war.